ocrmypdf/OCRmyPDF/docs/plugins.rst

 .. note::

-    We strongly recommend plugin authors name their plugins with the prefix ``ocrmypdf-`` (for the package name on PyPI) and ``ocrmypdf_`` (for the module), just like pytest plugins.
+    We recommend plugin authors name their plugins with the prefix ``ocrmypdf-`` (for the package name on PyPI) and ``ocrmypdf_`` (for the module), just like pytest plugins.
+At the same time, please make it clear that your package is not official.

 Setuptools plugins
 ==================